Advice for over 70 and medically vulnerable individuals

 - Strictly avoid contact with someone who is displaying symptoms of coronavirus.
 These symptoms include high temperature and/or new and continuous cough.

-- Avoid using public transport where possible, and try to confine your shopping to designated times for vulnerable people.
+- Wear a face covering when shopping, and try to confine your shopping to designated times for vulnerable people.

 - Wear face coverings when in confined public spaces such as shops where social distancing may not be possible, and when in crowded outdoor spaces.